indhuja-elumalai/Ecommerce-Follow-Along/README.md

 - **Data Filtering**: Implemented filtering logic on the backend to ensure that only products tied to the authenticated user's email are sent to the client.

 ---

+**Milestone 13: Editing User Products**

+In this milestone, we added functionality for users to edit their uploaded products.

+### Key Achievements:
+- **Edit Button**: Added an edit button to product cards.
+- **Autofill Form**: Pre-filled the form with existing product details for easy editing.
+- **Backend Update**: Created an endpoint to update product details in MongoDB.

+---